-In order for California to meet its current and future health care workforce demands, short- and long-term strategies are necessary to make changes to systems and processes that are limiting our ability to provide timely access to care.
-Furthermore, given the state's fiscal situation, it is important that these approaches take advantage of partnerships and innovations that do not rely or put pressure on state funding.
+In order for California to meet its current and future health care workforce demands, short- and long-term strategies are needed to change the systems and processes limiting our ability to provide timely access to care.
+Given the state's fiscal situation, it is important that these strategies utilize partnerships and innovations that do not rely or put pressure on state funding.

 Guiding Principles.
-As the state considers various strategies to ensure that the state's health care workforce is available to meet demand, there are a few key principles that should be remembered.
+As the state considers various strategies to ensure the state's health care workforce is available to meet demand, there are a few key principles that should be remembered:

 - Access.
 Ensuring that those who need care have access to quality health care services.
-This is particularly a consideration for rural areas and underserved urban areas where generally there is an unmet need for providers and education programs. - Diversity and Cultural Competency.
-Improving the diversity and cultural competence of California's health care workforce could produce a range of benefits, including increased access to care for vulnerable populations, improved patient-provider communication and quality of care, and expanded availability of careers for underrepresented racial and ethnic populations. - Patient Safety.
+This is especially a consideration in rural and underserved urban areas that generally there is an unmet need for providers and education programs. - Diversity and Cultural Competency.
+Improving the diversity and cultural competency of California's health care workforce could produce a range of benefits, including increased access to care for vulnerable populations, improved patient-provider communication and quality of care, and expanded availability of careers for underrepresented racial and ethnic populations. - Patient Safety.
 The prevention of medical errors and adverse health care events should be a major focus of health care services.